Jean, the Soldier, and Eulalie, the Devil's Daughter: Synopsis

 The couple finally arrived at Jean's home.
 Eulalie warned not to let anyone kiss him, lest he would lose all memory of Eulalie.
 But when he went to bed in his father's house, his mother came to him while asleep and kissed him.
 When he woke, he no longer recognized Eulalie, and she had to leave.
 With her wand, she conjured herself a castle and lived in it.
 Three servants at a nearby castle decided to meet her.
 The oldest came and begged a night's lodging, and Eulalie asked him to tend the fire.
 But she used her wand to scatter the cinders he collected into a pile, and continued this until morning, so that by the time he left he had burnt fingers.
 The next day, the second one asked to stay the night, and Eulalie asked him to close the shutters against the rain.
 Then she used the wand to make them flap open each time he closed, repeatedly until morning, so that he left cold and soaking wet.
 The third one asked to stay the night.
-Eulalia asked him to bolt the door, and then used the wand to release the bolt each time he threw the bolt shut on the door, until he left the next morning, his hand sore.
+Eulalie asked him to bolt the door, and then used the wand to release the bolt each time he threw the bolt shut on the door, until he left the next morning, his hand sore.

 As for Jean, he was about to marry a local girl.
 The three servants wanting to avenge themselves suggested Eulalie should be invited to the wedding.
 Eulalie sat next to the groom and placed two pies before them.
 One pie questioned the other if it recalled all their adventures, and the other pie could not remember.
 Jean got up, spoke to his mother in riddle, asking if he had an old cupboard, he loved but lost the key, and ordered a new cupboard, but if the old key turned up -- which cupboard should he then keep?
 His mother said the old one.
 He declared that he would marry Eulalie and not the new bride.